InvasiveH8ter/NASDM/README.md

 ```
 python -m notebook
 ```
+#### Make Yearly Covariate Rasters
 Navigate to the directory with the model script and open the Make_Covariates notebook.

+Run the first 2 cells and complete GEE authentication.

-## Configure the temporal and spatial settings for your taxa.
+#### Configure the temporal and spatial settings for your taxa.
 state_abbrev = 'XX' # 2-digit postal abbreviation

 start_year = YYYY

 end_year = YYYY

-description = 'covariate' # this is the name displayed on the task tab in GEE developer dashboard assetId = 'users/ee-Your-GEE-Cloud-ID/covariates_' # GEE path and name for where to store your yearly covariate rasters.
+description = 'covariate' # this is the name displayed on the task tab in GEE developer dashboard

+assetId = 'users/ee-Your-GEE-Cloud-ID/covariates_' # GEE path and name for where to store your yearly covariate rasters.

+Run the rest of the cells to start creating yearly covariate rasters.
+These can take up to an hour depending on the size of the state.
+Progress can be examined on the task tab on your GEE Developers Dashboard

+#### Run the model

 Open the Model_script notebook

+Configure paths for your covariate rasters and background GEE assets.

+Obtain species ID via the link in the notebook.

+Run all cells to produce a heatmap and histogram of false negatives.